MrSurenK/RentOrBuy.com/README.md

 ## Key Features:
 - CRUD functionality for customer accounts
+- If customer deleted an account and customer creates an account again all the customer previous data retained
 - Rental and Sales appointment booking systems
 - Rentals cannot overlap for a select car
 - Admin portal for dealer to add post to site automatically and update rental status